Reading in Years 1 to 6

 We engage and motivate our pupils with a range of reading competitions.
 Currently we have launched a reading BINGO activity where pupils complete a range of reading challenges at home in order to gain termly rewards at school, the top prize being a £10 book voucher!

-To motivate and share our reading at home, each class has set up a reading scrap book where pupils are specially chosen to take home a scrap book and complete a double page spread all about a book they have chosen to read and this is shared with the class!
+To motivate and share our reading at home, each class has set up a reading scrap book where pupils are specially chosen to take home a scrap book and complete a double page spread all about a book they have chosen to read and this is then shared with the class!
 What does the scrap book look like in your child’s class?

 Each year we celebrate World Book Day!
 This year we dressed up as our favourite characters as well as running a book sale!
 We decorated our classroom doors with our favourite class read as a competition across school.